DukeWilki/readme-creator/Created_ReadMe_Files/README_SFTH.md

-# capital
+# sfth
 ## Files

-This applictaion is made up of: html only
+This applictaion is made up of: artrjh

 ## Table of Contents
 * [Description](#description)